My Back Hurts After Sleeping! What Can I Do About It?

 The large mattress manufacturers are frequently criticized for their marketing practices.
 They often distribute the same mattress under different names to each retailer intentionally making it difficult for consumers to comparison shop.

 Your best bet is to ignore the goofy marketing lingo and purchase whatever is comfortable and well-reviewed.
 Unfortunately it’s difficult to determine what’s genuinely comfortable with online shopping or even a short visit to a brick and mortar location.
 Ideally, you need to sleep on a mattress to truly know if it’s right for you.
-Fortunately, some retailers have generous return policies, making it feasible to try their products in your own home for a period of time.
-Before you make a purchase, make sure you understand the retailer’s shipping and return policy.
+Fortunately, many retailers now have generous return policies, making it feasible to try their products in your own home for a period of time.
+Before you make a purchase, make sure you understand the company’s return policy.

 But my back hurts after sleeping and I need relief right now!